 People who are in an unhealthy relationship with money struggle with money matters.
 They spend it as fast – or faster – than they make it.
 Moreover, they spend it on unnecessary or frivolous things.
 They likely carry debt, have no savings – and, if something goes wrong, they might blame it on someone or something else.

 When you are in a healthy relationship with money, you take control of your funds.
 You are careful with spending, but you are not afraid to spend money when it comes to valuable and life-enriching purchases.
-You likely have a plan for savings and an emergency fund.
+You are living debt free, likely have a plan for savings and an emergency fund.
 If something goes wrong monetarily, you determine the source and figure out how to fix it.

 Most individuals are not at one extreme or the other, but somewhere in between.
 If you feel like you are in an unhealthy relationship – or just want to improve your relationship with money – you can change it!
 I did – and I’m sharing the steps I took to become healthier with my money matters.